 - ⅛ teaspoon black pepper

 - ¼ cup grated Parmesan cheese

-- Continue adding the broth, about ½ cup at a time, and cooking, stirring frequently, until the rice is just tender and the mixture is creamy and has the texture of loose porridge, 17-20 minutes.
-Once the rice is fully cooked add the reserved contents of the bowl back into the risotto.
-Add chopped spinach and stir frequently. *You may not use all the stock you cooked.
-Add remaining ¼ teaspoon of salt and the pepper.
+- Reduce the heat to medium-low, continue adding the broth, about ½ cup at a time, stirring frequently, until the rice is just tender and the mixture is creamy and has the texture of loose porridge, 17-20 minutes.
+Once the rice is fully cooked add the cooked asparagus and green peas.
+Mix well then season with salt and pepper, sprinkle with zested lemon peel and cheese.
+Mix well and serve.